Zivgl66/Iac-atlantis-terraform/README.md

 3. **Review and Approval**:
    - Merge requests are reviewed and approved by team members.
+   - Upon approval, a team member comments atlantis apply to apply the changes.
-   - Upon approval, Atlantis applies the changes and merges the pull request.
+   - Atlantis applies the changes and merges the pull request.

 ## Challenges Faced and Solutions